-4.3.1 Marine recreation providers shall cooperate with other suppliers, managers of marine protected areas and other responsible agencies to install mooring systems in heavily visited areas, as well as areas deemed fragile and ecologically important for maximum protection of the ecosystem and/or habitat.
-Mooring installations should take into account studies carried out or provided by marine environment experts or government environmental personnel.
+4.3.1.
+Marine recreation providers shall cooperate with other suppliers, managers of marine protected areas and other responsible agencies to install mooring systems in heavily visited areas.
+Moorings may be installed at sites deemed fragile and ecologically important if the number of visitors is limited to a level that will not degrade those sites.
+The selection of mooring sites and mooring systems should take into account prevailing sea conditions and currents, and studies carried out or provided by marine environment experts or government environmental personnel.

-4.3.2 Boat operators shall use mooring systems whenever available.
+4.3.2.
+Boat operators shall use mooring systems whenever available.
 If mooring systems are not installed, anchors shall be placed in sand or rubble channels away from coral reefs and sea grass beds; or shall allow the boat to drift with divers or snorkelers.

-4.3.3 In addition to the primary anchor line, boats shall carry a secondary line in case of emergencies.
+4.3.3.
+In addition to the primary anchor line, boats shall carry a secondary line in case of emergencies.

-4.3.4 Boat operators shall be aware of no-anchoring zones and obey markers or signs that designate such zones.
+4.3.4.
+Boat operators shall be aware of no-anchoring zones and obey markers or signs that designate such zones.

-- 4.3.5 Boats shall not anchor near fragile or sensitive areas including - (a) turtle nesting beaches during the nesting and hatching seasons; - (b) bird nesting areas; and - (c) indigenous heritage sites.
+4.3.5.
+Boats shall not anchor near fragile or sensitive areas including

+- a) turtle nesting beaches during the nesting and hatching seasons;

+- b) bird nesting areas; and

+- c) indigenous heritage sites.